 With more than 20 years of dedicated research and development through our subsidiary SCD Probiotics, Probiotic Holdings has pioneered an innovative and agile biological technology platform.

-We manufacture through a proprietary method of fermentation, during which we combine multiple microbial strains.
+We manufacture our biochemicals through a proprietary method of fermentation, during which we combine multiple microbial strains.
 Grown together, these microbes form a small ecosystem.
-This approach is unique: most other companies grow separate microbial strains in sterile isolation, only combining them upon packaging.
+This approach is unique, as most companies grow separate microbial strains in isolation only combining them upon packaging.

-Our approach not only results in stronger, more resilient microorganisms, it is also a flexible platform for creating new, bio-based products that are:
+Our patented consortia approach not only results in stronger, more resilient microorganisms, but it also enables a flexible platform for creating new products that are:

 Safe, non-toxic, and biodegradable